Learning Center

 How to use liquid snippets in a Shopify theme

-The fundamentals of including a snippet in your Shopify store’s liquid are the “include” tag and the snippet file.
-To create a snippet, first head into your theme’s files by selecting “Online Store”, then “Themes”, click on the 3 dots, and select “Edit HTML/CSS”.
-From here, you will see a list of files and folders.
-Expand the “Snippets” folder, and click “Add a new snippet”.
 The title you select here is for your purposes, and it is the name you will use when including your snippet in your other files.
 Typical naming convention is to use all lowercase characters, separate multiple words with a dash (-) or underscore (_), to try to avoid using more than three words, and to make the title something that is relevant to what the code accomplishes and is easy to read.
 Shopify will automatically add “.liquid” to the end of your file name, so you do not need to include that when naming it.
-After creating the snippet, paste your desired code in, and click save.
-Now that we have created a snippet, the only thing left to do is include this in the desired location.
-The include tag is how we accomplish this – but you may now be wondering, why?
+After creating the snippet, paste your desired Liquid code for Shopify in, and click save.

-Cleaning up your code
+Cleaning up your Code

 Keeping old code safe

 While the idea behind developing a site is typically to leave the old code behind and move forward, it can sometimes help to keep the old code tucked away in a snippet just in case you want to switch back.
 This may be very helpful if you are doing a complete restructure of a particular section of the site.
 For example, you may wish to move the main navigation from under the logo to the right of the logo.
 This process might seem simple, but it’s always nice to have a backup in case something goes wrong.
-You can create a snippet to save old code in 3 easy steps:
+You can create a Shopify liquid snippet to save old code in 3 easy steps:

 1. Locate the code you are looking to edit.
 This will typically be located in your theme.liquid file, or a page template file.